Pitbull discography

 Pitbull Starring in Rebelution, Pitbull's fourth studio album, was released on September 1, 2009.
 It was his first album to be released by the Polo Grounds/J Records label, following his signing to the label through his own imprint, Mr. 305.
 The album was preceded by three singles: "Krazy", "I Know You Want Me (Calle Ocho)", and "Hotel Room Service".
 "I Know You Want Me (Calle Ocho)" became Pitbull's breakout into international success, peaking at number two on the Billboard Hot 100 and reaching the top ten in several European territories.
 "Hotel Room Service" and the subsequent single "Shut It Down" also achieved significant commercial success.
 The album also spawned a fifth single, "Can't Stop Me Now".
 Armando, Pitbull's fifth studio album, was released on November 2, 2010.
 It was his first primarily Spanish album and spawned four singles: "Watagatapitusberry", "Maldito Alcohol", "Bon, Bon", and "Tu Cuerpo".
+"Guantanamera (She's Hot)" would be reissued nearly fifteen years later on Trackhouse (Daytona 500 Edition) given a spike in popularity as a result of a TikTok trend.

 Planet Pit, Pitbull's sixth studio album, was released on June 17, 2011.
 It has become his most commercially successful album to date, peaking at number seven on the Billboard 200 and peaking in the top ten on the national album charts of several territories.
 The album was preceded by two singles, the international hits "Hey Baby (Drop It to the Floor)", which peaked at No. 7 on the Billboard Hot 100, and "Give Me Everything", which peaked at number one on the Billboard Hot 100 as well as in the United Kingdom.
 It became his first number-one single in both countries.
 The album's subsequent singles, "Rain Over Me" and "International Love", also garnered significant commercial success.
 The Pitbull song "Back in Time" was released in 2012 as the lead single from the soundtrack to the film Men in Black 3, peaking at No. 11 on the Billboard Hot 100.
 His seventh studio album, Global Warming, was released on November 16, 2012, and produced the hit singles "Get It Started", "Don't Stop the Party", and "Feel This Moment".
 On October 7, 2013, he released a song with Kesha, named "Timber" which was followed by the Meltdown EP.
 Pitbull later released Global Warming: The Meltdown which combined Global Warming and the Meltdown EP.